babundebade/cube/README.md

 # Raspberry Pi Kubernetes Cluster with Talos

-Work in progress...
+**Note: This project is currently a work in progress and will be updated accordingly.**

 ## Project Overview

-The main objective of this project is to create a self-hosted Kubernetes cluster on Raspberry Pi devices using Talos, an OS designed specifically for Kubernetes.
-The cluster setup utilizes Terraform for provisioning the necessary infrastructure components but also services.
+The main objective of this project is to create a self-hosted Kubernetes cluster using Raspberry Pi devices and Talos, an operating system specifically designed for Kubernetes.
+The cluster setup makes use of Terraform for provisioning the required infrastructure components and services.

 ### Repository Structure
 |Directory|Description|